solidusio/edgeguides/getting-started/testing-solidus.md

 end
 ```

-The `OrderWalkthrough.up_to` call will create a new order and it will simulate what a user would do if they want to the checkout flow and only completed the `address` state.
+The `OrderWalkthrough.up_to` call will create a new order and it will simulate what a user would do if they went to the checkout flow and only completed the `address` state.
 The order will have line items and an address on it, and it will be in the `delivery` state, ready for shipping method selection.

 ### Preference helpers